leaf-ai/studio-go-runner/docs/aws_k8s.md

 l", UID:"14287283-b1d8-4c7f-8b3f-2d0d66581467", APIVersion:"v1", ResourceVersion:"741465", FieldPath:""}): type: 'Normal' reason: 'ScaleDown' node removed by cluster autoscaler
 ```

-After this the node will be marked as NotREady and shortly after the node will disappear:
+After this the node will be marked as NotReady and shortly after the node will disappear:

 ```
 $ kubectl get nodes